Another historic Russell Westbrook effort couldn't keep the Thunder from beating themselves

 Rockets star James Harden, who revealed after the game he’d been battling a rolled ankle he suffered in Game 3, shook off some game-long rust to score eight of his 16 points (on 5-of-16 shooting) in the fourth quarter.
 He added eight assists against seven turnovers, and his 15-foot step-back jumper with 41 seconds remaining was a dagger that gave Houston a 108-103 lead.

-And Nene’s last basket delivered the final nail, answering Westbrook’s late 3 with a three-point play.
+And Nene’s last basket delivered the final nail, answering Westbrook’s late three with a three-point play.
 Oklahoma City inexplicably let Nene get behind the defense, and then compounded that faux pas when Jerami Grant fouled lightly enough to allow him to finish an easy layup.
 That error gifted Houston an insurmountable two-possession lead, 111-107, with 11 seconds left.

 “Terrible,” Harden said of the mistake-heavy final few minutes in an interview with ESPN sideline reporter Lisa Salters immediately after the game.
 “I made some bonehead mistakes toward the end of the game, but credit my teammates.
 They stepped up big.
 All of us really showed some resilience here on the road in Game 4, so now we’ve got to take care of business at home.”